Offshore Development Centre (ODC): How To Set It Up? (+A Detailed Checklist)

 For example, IBM can offshore work to its Indian offices, but since both the people sending the work and doing the work belong to the same company, they’re offshoring and not outsourcing.

-- Objective of Each Activity
+- The objective of Each Activity

 Outsourcing is all about specialization: a company contracts certain business activities to a specialized, external party so that it can focus on its expertise and core activities.